Colonial Secretary's papers 1822-1877

 Moreton Bay Settlement

 This series includes correspondence relating to matters in the Moreton Bay settlement.
 Many letters relate to issues of law and order and the increasing problem of retaining labourers due to the attraction of the gold fields in southern districts.
-Also:
+Also included are:

 • Printed copies of correspondence and memorials addressed by residents of Brisbane to the Colonial Secretary and others, as tabled in Parliament in London in 1851.
 Much of the contents involves the Collector of Customs and the Sub-Collector of Customs and relates to Queen’s Wharf in Brisbane.